-b.
-Building Components

-Building components are accessory features that increase the habitable square footage or enhance the usefulness of a building and are permitted as indicated for each Building Type.

-c.
-Frontage Types

-- Building Frontage Types provide a gradual transition and strong interface between the private realm (building interiors) and the public realm (sidewalks, thoroughfares, and civic spaces) and are permitted as indicated for each Building Type. - Private frontage must be designed as one (1) of more building frontage types corresponding to each principal entrance of a building. - iii.
-Building frontage types may be combined as indicated for each type.
+- (b) Blank Wall area limitations apply both vertically and horizontally for all stories of a building for any facade. - b.
+Building Components - i.
+Building components are accessory features that increase the habitable square footage or enhance the usefulness of a building and are permitted as indicated for each Building Type. - c.
+Frontage Types - i.
+Building Frontage Types provide a gradual transition and strong interface between the private realm (building interiors) and the public realm (sidewalks, thoroughfares, and civic spaces) and are permitted as indicated for each Building Type. - ii.
+Private frontage must be designed as one (1) of more building frontage types corresponding to each principal entrance of a building. - Building frontage types may be combined as indicated for each type. - d.

-d.
 Pedestrian Access

-- Principal entrances must located on the facade of a building, provide both ingress and egress, and be operable at all times. - (a) Principal entrances for ground floor residential uses may be permitted on exterior walls oriented toward side lot lines by Special Permit. - In its discretion to approve or deny a Special Permit authorizing a principal entrance on an exterior wall oriented toward a side lot line, the Planning Board shall consider the following: - The review considerations for all Special Permits as specified in Section 5.1 Special Permits. - b) Privacy of residential uses on neighboring lots. - Visibility of the entrance(s) from the public right of way and legibility of the means of access for emergency services. - Principal entrance spacing is measured as the distance between the centerline of doors along a facade. - Principal entrance spacing requirements must be met for each building individually, but are not applicable to adjacent buildings.
+- i.
+Principal entrances must located on the facade of a building, provide both ingress and egress, and be operable at all times. - (a) Principal entrances for ground floor residential uses may be permitted on exterior walls oriented toward side lot lines by Special Permit. - In its discretion to approve or deny a Special Permit authorizing a principal entrance on an exterior wall oriented toward a side lot line, the Planning Board shall consider the following: - a) The review considerations for all Special Permits as specified in Section 5.1 Special Permits. - b) Privacy of residential uses on neighboring lots. - c) Visibility of the entrance(s) from the public right of way and legibility of the means of access for emergency services. - ii.
+Principal entrance spacing is measured as the distance between the centerline of doors along a facade. - iii.
+Principal entrance spacing requirements must be met for each building individually, but are not applicable to adjacent buildings. - e.

-e.
 Use & Occupancy

+- Habitable Space Depth - (a) Ground story dwelling units must have a habitable room at least twenty feet in depth, measured as the distance from the facade towards the interior of the building. - ii.
+Commercial Space Depth - (a) Ground story spaces intended for a commercial tenant must have a leasable area with the depth indicated for each Building Type on Table 6.7.10 (A).
+This depth must be provided for at least seventy percent (70%) of the floor area of the space, measured as the distance from the facade towards the interior of a building. - (b) Ground story commercial spaces may be designed as a micro retail space by Special Permit. - 1.
+In its discretion to approve or deny a Special Permit authorizing a micro retail space, the Planning Board shall consider the following: - The review considerations for all Special Permits as specified in Section 5.1 Special Permits; - e) The viability of the space to provide for Retail and Arts & Creative Enterprise uses that might otherwise be priced out of the neighborhood. - 5.
+Dimensional Compliance - a.
+Development may deviate up to five percent (5%) from the building width; point tower width, depth, diagonal, and floor plate; façade build out; fenestration; entrance spacing; and commercial space depth standards identified for each Building type in Section 6.7.10.C by Special Permit.

 - i.
-Habitable Space Depth - (a) Ground story dwelling units must have a habitable room at least twenty feet in depth, measured as the distance from the facade towards the interior of the building.

-ii.
-Commercial Space Depth

-- (a) Ground story spaces intended for a commercial tenant must have a leasable area with the depth indicated for each Building Type on Table 6.7.10 (A).
-This depth must be provided for at least seventy percent (70%) of the floor area of the space, measured as the distance from the facade towards the interior of a building. - Ground story commercial spaces may be designed as a micro retail space by Special Permit. - In its discretion to approve or deny a Special Permit authorizing a micro retail space, the Planning Board shall consider the following: - The review considerations for all Special Permits as specified in Section 5.1 Special Permits;

-- The viability of the space to provide for Retail and Arts & Creative Enterprise uses that might otherwise be priced out of the neighborhood. - 5.
-Dimensional Compliance - a.
-Development may deviate up to five percent (5%) from the building width; point tower width, depth, diagonal, and floor plate; façade build out; fenestration; entrance spacing; and commercial space depth standards identified for each Building type in Section 6.7.10.C by Special Permit. - In its discretion to permit development to deviate up to five (5) percent, the Planning Board shall consider the following: - (a) The review considerations for all Special Permits as specified in Section 5.1 Special Permits; - (b) If the proposed deviation can provide a positive refinement of the massing of a building in context to its surroundings, improve floor plate efficiency, provide for unique storefront design, or better accommodate the individual needs of commercial tenants. - B. Permitted Building Types - Building Types are permitted according to Table 6.7.10 (A)
+In its discretion to permit development to deviate up to five (5) percent, the Planning Board shall consider the following: - (a) The review considerations for all Special Permits as specified in Section 5.1 Special Permits; - (b) If the proposed deviation can provide a positive refinement of the massing of a building in context to its surroundings, improve floor plate efficiency, provide for unique storefront design, or better address specific operational requirements of commercial tenants. - B. Permitted Building Types - 1.
+Building Types are permitted according to Table 6.7.10 (A)